M0LTE/nodemanager/README.md

 Or, just use a keyboard and screen directly on the Pi from here on in.

-### Install bpqmanager
+### Install nodemanager

-1. On your Pi, copy-paste the following one-liner and press enter to install and start bpqmanager:
+1. On your Pi, copy-paste the following one-liner and press enter to install and start nodemanager:

 hint: paste in a terminal is often single right-click

 ```
-wget -qO - https://raw.githubusercontent.com/M0LTE/bpqmanager/master/install.sh | /bin/bash
+wget -qO - https://raw.githubusercontent.com/M0LTE/nodemanager/master/install.sh | /bin/bash
 ```

 NB if you prefer to inspect the script, run the same command but omitting `| /bin/bash`.

 2. From another PC, open a browser and navigate to http://packetnode:5000

-### Remove bpqmanager
+### Remove nodemanager

-If for some reason you want to remove bpqmanager, you can undo all of its installation steps with this one-liner:
+If for some reason you want to remove nodemanager, you can undo all of its installation steps with this one-liner:

 ```
-wget -qO - https://raw.githubusercontent.com/M0LTE/bpqmanager/master/remove.sh | /bin/bash
+wget -qO - https://raw.githubusercontent.com/M0LTE/nodemanager/master/remove.sh | /bin/bash
 ```